 ‘Tis the season of birth and growth and transformation… And nothing symbolizes this season like flowers – and eggs!
 This morning we will speak of the meaning of this season and we will share the tradition of the Flower Communion, originated by Rev. Norbert Capek, a Unitarian minister who lived in Prague in the last century.

-All ages are invited to bring blooms and flowers to contribute to the Flower Communion and to participate in this traditional service!!
-We will have a few eggs as well as sweets to share at coffee hour!
+All ages are invited to bring blooms and flowers to contribute to the Flower Communion and to join in this annual spring service!!

-Our young people will be with us for most of the service… and they may have a surprise for their families and other adults at the end of the service!
+Our young people will be with us for most of the service… and they may have a surprise for their families and other adults at the end of the service… which will involve eggs!